Mariner07/Satellite_Image_Classification/README.md

 Overall, **VGG** performed better achieving **validation accuracy** of 90% and **test accuracy** of 80% respectively.

 ![Confusion Matrix for VGG](https://user-images.githubusercontent.com/73485842/226115940-3e8645e4-407d-42fe-80aa-0c15d1eab1d0.png)

+Shortly, let's explore the class with the highest misclassified images.
 From the confusion matrix above, 64 *PermanentCrop* images misclassified as *HerbaceousVegetation*.
 Exploring these misclassified images (in the notebook), it is evident that the misclassified *PermanentCrop* lack in the quality and there is low variability from the *HerbaceousVegetation* images.

 ## Constraints

 There are several constraints for this solution in terms of the data quality, data variability and vague requirements.